mozzie-iot/nginx/README.md

-# Harness NGINX
+# Huebot NGINX

 Run Docker commands from repo root

+Note: it's worth setting `network_mode` to `"host"` so that other services (hub-core, mqtt) can be referenced via localhost.
+Otherwise, you'd need to refernce them by container name and if that service is down then the NGINX service will not start

 ## Run (development):
-Note: use the `docker-compose.yml` file for local development only as it will set the `network_mode` to `"host"` so NGINX can point to localhost outside the container. <br/>
-In repo root, run `docker-compose up -d`
+`docker-compose up -d`

 ## Build: